 During the program, students will also take several field trips to other locations on the Georgia Coast.

 Students will be responsible for tuition (HOPE can be applied) and applicable UGA fees.

 The program fee varies per program and students should visit UGA's Study Away website for the most updated information.
-Fees cover the cost of accommodation (shown on the above), dinner at night, and transportation between coastal facilities and field study sites.
-There's also a laboratory fee is $142.
+Fees cover the cost of accommodation (shown above), dinner at night, and transportation between coastal facilities and field study sites.
+There's also a laboratory fee of $142.

 The program fee does not include student travel to and from the coastal sites at the beginning and end of the course.
 Breakfast and lunch will not be provided, but facilities for food storage and preparation are available.

 Please contact the program director, Dr. Damon Gannon, if you have further questions.

 MARS 3450-3450L - Marine Biology and Marine Biology Laboratory (4 Credits)

 Study of marine organisms and the environments they inhabit; diversity of marine organisms, primary and secondary production in marine habitats, ecological interactions in marine environments, and management concerns.